checkly/docs.checklyhq.com/site/content/docs/testing/_index.md

 For each test session, we record all logging, videos, traces, screenshots and other telemetry.
 This specifically powerful when using our `@playwright/test` powered browser checks.

+### Searching and filtering
+You can use search and filtering to find a specific test session quickly.
+The free text search supports the *Project*, *Environment*, *Branch*, *Commit* and *User* columns.
+The minimum required length of a search string is 3 characters.
+Note that special characters are excluded from the search query; e.g., searching for `/main` will generate the same result as searching for `main`.

+The branch and user filters will suggest branches and users from recent test sessions.
+To find additional options in the selected date range, use the search in the filter drop-down.

+Commonly used filters can be saved as a **quick filter**.
+Quick filters are user account-specific.
+To share a quick filter with a colleague, activate it and share the URL.

 ## Testing with the CLI